-Mr M was not an experienced or sophisticated investor and had no financial expertise, but he believed the representative was acting in his best interest and so Mr M trusted their advice.
-Mr M says the representative was very convincing and so, having been told the investments would be safe and profitable, he agreed to transfer his pension.
+Mr C was not an experienced or sophisticated investor and had no financial expertise, but he believed the representative was acting in his best interests and so he trusted their advice.
+Having been told his pensions would be looked after, he agreed to transfer his Armed Forces pension as well as a defined contribution pension he held with another provider at the time.

-Mr M signed the pre-completed paperwork in October 2012.
+Mr C signed the pre-completed paperwork in October 2012.
 The new SIPP was set up shortly afterwards and the subsequent transfer was completed thereafter.
 The investment into a bond wrapper provided by FPI was completed after that.